-- been completed (such as during an internship and in a class), and which will be completed by others (collaborators, supervisors). - Determination Letter or Approval from IRB: The UIC Office for the Protection of Research Subjects (OPRS) may determine that capstones do not "meet the definition of human subject research" (meaning you may proceed without further review).
-If they determine that your capstone does meets the definition, you must receive either exemption or approval of your research plan from OPRS. - References: These should be presented in the format (MLA/APA) of your choice. - Page Numbers: Number your pages! - Naming Files: Your digital file should be named as follows: Last name_First name_Project Proposal_Date.
-For example: Stepter Anthony_Project_Proposal_O1_01_13
+- been completed (such as during an internship and in a class), and which will be completed by others (collaborators, supervisors). - Determination Letter (not required so check with your advisor about this): The UIC Office for the Protection of Research Subjects (OPRS) may determine that capstones do not "meet the definition of human subject research" (meaning you may proceed without further review).
+If they determine that your capstone does meets the definition, you must receive either exemption or approval of your research plan from OPRS. - References: These should be presented in the format (MLA/APA) of your choice. - Page Numbers: Number your pages! - Naming Files: Your digital file should be named as follows: Last name\First name\Project\ Proposal\Date.
+For example: Quinn\ Therese Project Proposal 01 01 13